 Some people say that it is completely okay (and even safe) to drive around with the EVAP system leak.
 However, such a problem will cause excessive car pollution.
 So, it is crucial to know some of the EVAP system leak symptoms, such as:

-- You will see that the light on Check Engine section is always on.
+- You will see that the light on the Check Engine section is always on.
 If you see the light turns on and you smell a smell of the fuel, you should check it.
 Keep in mind, though, that some cars may not produce any smell at all.
 The possible scenario is to check the gas cap whether it is loose or not, especially if you have just filled the tank and the light does come up.

 - The best way to do the checking is to pull over and check whether it has already been closed tightly or not.

-These are the common signs for leak – or other possible internal issues.
+These are the common signs for leaks – or other possible internal issues.
 If you suspect that there is a leak inside the system, immediately go to the repair shop.
 You should have a professional service to check your system because you can’t have a further risk and possibility.

 Bad Purge Valve